 “Follow me,” the shopkeeper said as he replaced the sword back on the wall and walked out from behind the desk to some swords on the left wall.
 As he reached up for it and lifted it from its hanger, he continued “This sword is made in the style of the gladiators of ancient Rome.
 It was there that swordsmanship began to be appreciated by many.
 The Romans learned from other cultures about different sword techniques, including thrusting and shield blocks, and the sword became a popular fixture in gladiator fights.”

 The shopkeeper continued his counterclockwise revolution around the room.
 As he reached up and put his hand on the next sword, he continued “The next period became darker for swords.
 The Romans suffered a grave defeat against a cavalry charge, and swords began to fall out of favor until a short period in the middle ages when iron working improved and steel became commonplace, allowing blades that wouldn’t break easily in fights as they were wont to do before.
-However, also around this time, archery was improving, and armor became a necessity in order to defend against arrows.
+However, also around this time, archery was improving, and armour became a necessity in order to defend against arrows.
 Because of this, the sword quickly began to fall into obsolescence again as a weapon of battle.”

 The next sword the shopkeeper reached for was longer and more ornate.
 “However, during this time, swords became more closely tied to religion, and with the introduction of Chivalry, a sort of mystic culture crew up around the sword.
 Then a funny thing began to happen.
-Firearms were introduced, and, as they grew in power, armor could not keep up, so armor was discarded in return for mobility, thus the sword once again became a weapon of choice for close-quarters fighting.”
+Firearms were introduced, and, as they grew in power, armour could not keep up, so armour was discarded in return for mobility, thus the sword once again became a weapon of choice for close-quarters fighting.”

 “However, guns began to increase in accuracy as well as power, and swords once again fell out of use except for cavalry, as it is much easier to hit a target from horseback with a sword than with a gun at close quarters.
 This was the state at the beginning of WWI and continued until the invention of the tank, when swords finally lost all relevance as a weapon of modern war.”